mkruzil/how-to/how-to-redirect-itunes-backups-to-an-external-hard-drive.md

    `D:\Apple Computer`

-3. Open the Apple Computer folder on your C drive
+3. Open the `Apple Computer` folder on your C drive:

    a.
 Click the **Start** button.
    b.
 While the Start menu is open, type the following keyword: `%appdata%` and then press Enter.
 This will open your AppData folder.